tillitis/tillitis-key1/doc/threat_model/threat_model.md

   CDI with the measured boot/verified boot combination so a malicious app cannot leak secrets.

+### Sigsum private key

+Threat: Leaking or changing to malicious

+Mitigation:

+- Encrypted at rest.

+- Used in an airgapped environment.

+### Verification files

+Threat: Replaced.

+Mitigation:

+TODO fill in

 ## Known weaknesses

 - All RAM is writable in bot firmware and app mode, even addresses